Frequently Asked Questions

 When will Commencement take place?

-Commencement will take place on Wednesday, May 22, 2024, in Cooper Union’s Great Hall.
+Commencement will take place on Thursday, May 28, 2026, in Cooper Union’s Great Hall.
 Graduates will line up for the processional in the hallway of the second floor of the Foundation Building at 9:30AM.
 See below for information for guests at Commencement.
+There will be a mandatory rehearsal the morning of Wednesday, May 27th starting at 10:00AM for all graduates.

 How many guest tickets do I receive?
 Where do I get them?